supaorg/supa/docs/dev/files-in-spaces.md

 - Web: IndexedDB persistence for blobs is out of scope for Phase 1; UI may keep attachments in-memory.

 ### Garbage collection (future)
 - Phase 1 does not delete blobs.
-Future maintenance can scan live `contentId`s and reclaim unreferenced files.
+Future maintenance can scan live `hash`es and reclaim unreferenced files.